KASHIOTTO/reddit-clone-02/README.md

 # Mock Reddit 02 ( with React )

-## second version of mock reddit web app with REAC
+## second version of mock reddit web app with REACT